Ranger-4297/RG/README.md

 > Unzip it, and place the `Theme` Folder in `.reguilded/themes`

 # Updates
-> Refreshing your application should update your theme
+> Your theme should automatically update for a **majority of times**
-> It's not possible for me to show you when it's updated **yet**
+> However, on breaking changes there will be a notification on your theme stating that you need to update.
+When this happens please follow the Installation instructions